lilianricaud/jeu_cartes_co-creatif/transformative_cornerstones.md

 ## Cornerstone 4 : Interpretation and subjective sense making

-the fourth transformative cornerstone – interpretation and subjective sense making – confronts the personal and collective values, beliefs, assumptions, interests, worldviews, hopes,  needs  and  desires  that  underlie  people’s  experi-ences  of  and  responses  –  or  lack  of  responses  –  to  processes  of  global  change.  these  are  the  component  elements of the interpretative processes that shape personal narratives  and  social  discourses  about  the  nature  of  the  world and the environment, as well as the nature and need for transformation towards global sustainability.
+**The fourth transformative cornerstone – interpretation and subjective sense making – confronts the personal and collective values, beliefs, assumptions, interests, worldviews, hopes,  needs  and  desires  that  underlie  people’s  experiences  of  and  responses  –  or  lack  of  responses  –  to  processes  of  global  change.**

+These  are  the  component  elements of the interpretative processes that shape personal narratives  and  social  discourses  about  the  nature  of  the  world and the environment, as well as the nature and need for transformation towards global sustainability. this fourth transformative  cornerstone  challenges  social  scientists  to  make  sense  of  the  ingrained  assumptions  and  associ-ated  blindspots  that  underlie  choices  and  priorities,  pre-vent awareness of that which needs to change, and keeps systems  deadlocked  in  spirals  of  inaction.  it  raises  questions about the nature and role of transformative learning in unlocking minds and motivations, and investigates the reasons for indifference, scepticism and denialism in the face of potentially cataclysmic processes of climate change

 ### Interpretation and subjective sense making: illustrative questions